How to Setup a Q Validator Node

 Note: You need to remove address 0xb3ff24f818b0ff6cc50de951bcb8f86b52287dac and add your account address instead.

-Get Q Tokens (QGOV)
+Get Q Tokens

-In order to become a validator, you will need to put some stake in validators contract, so you need Q tokens (QGOV) for this.
-If you do not have Q tokens (QGOV) already, you can purchase them directly from Q Development AG.
+In order to become a validator, you will need to put some stake in validators contract, so you need Q tokens for this.
+If you do not have Q tokens already, you can purchase them directly from Q Development AG.
 Follow this link to learn more.

-For getting started operationaly, you can claim small amounts of Q tokens (QGOV) from the Mainnet Faucet.
+For getting started operationaly, you can claim small amounts of Q tokens from the Mainnet Faucet.
 You can find more information on the faucet and on how to use it in the Faucet documentation.

 Configure Setup